The Darramuragal People

 Indigenous weather knowledge

-Time of Murrai'yunggory (Sep-Oct)
+Jun-Jul, Time of Burrugin

 The arrival of Lt James Cook in 1770 devastated in what amounts to the blink of an eye an incomparable and ancient people.
 Those not lost completely were altered as survivors gathered into new groups.
 Much of what we do know about Sydney’s clans must be gleaned from archaeological remains.
 While there are some families who have identified links to original Sydney clans-people, very few traditional stories remain about the sites and landscapes of the Ku-ring-gai area.